-Capita Asset Services forward view
+Link Asset Services forward view

 - 7. Economic forecasting continues to be difficult given the number of external influences affecting the UK.
-Key areas of risk include: - Economic uncertainty caused by the ongoing unrest in Eastern Europe, the Middle East and Asia; - UK economic growth is weaker than we currently anticipate; - Weak economic growth or recession in the European Union, the UK's main trading partner; - A resurgence of the Eurozone sovereign debt crisis; - Weak capitalisation of some European banks; - Monetary policy action failing to stimulate sustainable growth and combat the threat of deflation in western economies, especially the Eurozone and Japan. - 8.
-The view of Capita Asset Services is that the overall balance of risks to economic recovery in the UK is currently evenly weighted.
-However, uncertainty remains over how long the period of strong economic growth will last and the UK economy remains exposed to vulnerabilities in a number of key areas.
+Key areas of risk include: - Geopolitical risks, especially North Korea, but also in Europe and the Middle East, which could lead to increasing safe haven flows; - UK economic growth and inflation; - Rising protectionism under President Trump; - A resurgence of the Eurozone sovereign debt crisis; - Weak capitalization of some European banks; - A sharp Chinese downturn and its impact on emerging market countries. - 8.
+The view of Link Asset Services is that the overall balance of risks to economic recovery in the UK is currently to the downside.
+Risks to increases in bank rate are on the upside and depend on how strong growth turns out, how quickly inflation pressures rise and how quickly the Brexit negotiations move forward positively.